Last updated 27 January 2026

 • attempted escapes.

-A person’s security classification may also be reviewed at other times, including following:
+A person’s security classification may otherwise be reviewed at any times.
+This includes following:

 • an assault

-• a change in circumstances such as a positive drug test, inappropriate behaviour of meeting an intervention milestone such as a program.
+• a change in circumstances such as a positive drug test, inappropriate behaviour or meeting an intervention milestone such as a program.

 There must also be an event-based review when a person is returned to secure custody from low custody within 28 days of return.